Atishay-j-a-in/SIH2026/assets/screenshots/README.md

 # Project Screenshots

-This folder contains visual documentation for the 3rDLens single-pass drone reconstruction platform.
+This folder contains visual documentation for the 3rDLens single-pass drone video to accurate 3D model generation platform.

 ## 3rDLens landing page

-The landing page introduces 3rDLens and presents the workflow for converting a single drone flight into an accurate 3D reconstruction.
+The landing page introduces 3rDLens and presents the workflow for converting a single pass drone flight video to an accurate 3D model reconstruction.

 ![3rDLens landing page](01-landing-page.png)